-HT 690-693 Research in Historical Theology
+HT 690-693 Research in Historical Theology 1

-HT 694-696 Research in Historical Theology
+HT 694-696 Research in Historical Theology 2

-HT 697-699 Research in Historical Theology
+HT 697-699 Research in Historical Theology 3

-Christian Doctrine

-TS 601 Pentecostal Spirituality-Theology I

-This course will offer a synthesis of biblical, historical, and practical components and will utilize both classical formulations of the faith and contemporary case studies.
+Christian Doctrine TS 601 Pentecostal Spirituality-Theology I 3 This course will offer a synthesis of biblical, historical, and practical components and will utilize both classical formulations of the faith and contemporary case studies.
 After an initial consideration of the nature and task of theology, the following doctrines will be considered: God, man, Christ, and the Holy Spirit.
 The relation of theology to other disciplines will be discussed at different points throughout the course.
-(Fall)

-TS 602 Pentecostal Spirituality-Theology II

-A continuation of TS 601, this course will develop the doctrines of Salvation, the Church, and Last Things.
+(Fall) TS 602 3 Pentecostal Spirituality-Theology II A continuation of TS 601, this course will develop the doctrines of Salvation, the Church, and Last Things.
 The study will culminate in the production of a personal statement of belief (credo) for use in practical ministry and final evaluation of each student.
-(Spring)

-TS 603/HT 640 Theology of John Wesley

-The Church of God has deep Wesleyan roots which need to be recovered.
+(Spring) TS 603/HT 603 Theology of John Wesley 3 The Church of God has deep Wesleyan roots which need to be recovered.
 The life and teaching of John Wesley will be assessed by means of biographies, sermons and letters.
 We will consider how Wesley's integration of theology and polity may inform and shape modern Pentecostal practice.
-(C-L)

-TS 604 Theology of Prayer

-TS 620 Doctrine of Christ

-The participants in this course will study the person and work of Jesus Christ and will examine the history of the controversies in this area.
+(C-L) TS 604 Theology of Prayer This course is designed to offer students opportunity for open theological dialogues on the theological significance of prayer in the life of Christian faith.
+By way of lectures and class discussions on the assigned readings, students will explore distinctive features of Christian prayer as they relate to the particular formation of Christian heart and life.
+The course aims to unearth the dynamic relationality between prayerful living and theological understainding that readily engages the multifarious socio-cultural contexts in which one is located.
+TS 620 Doctrine of Christ 3 The participants in this course will study the person and work of Jesus Christ and will examine the history of the controversies in this area.
 The atoning work is considered in terms of the Old Testament preparation, the New Testament enactment and the Church's proclamation.